annazhang2002/SimpleTweet/README.md

 * [ ] User can view following / followers list through any profile they view.
 * [X] Use the View Binding library to reduce view boilerplate.
 * [ ] On the Twitter timeline, leverage the [CoordinatorLayout](http://guides.codepath.org/android/Handling-Scrolls-with-CoordinatorLayout#responding-to-scroll-events) to apply scrolling behavior that [hides / shows the toolbar](http://guides.codepath.org/android/Using-the-App-ToolBar#reacting-to-scroll).
-* [ ] User can **open the twitter app offline and see last loaded tweets**.
+* [X] User can **open the twitter app offline and see last loaded tweets**.
 Persisted in SQLite tweets are refreshed on every application launch.
 While "live data" is displayed when app can get it from Twitter API, it is also saved for use in offline mode.

 The following **additional** features are implemented:
 * [X] User can like/unlike as well as retweet/unretweet from their home timeline
 * [X] Embedded media images have rounded corners
+* [X] Updated Login screen to better match the design of the rest of the app
+* [X] Added adaptive icon for the app that is the twitter logo

 ## Video Walkthrough